cuappdev/pollo-ios/README.md

  * LiveSessionTableViewCell: Used in the HomeViewController to display active lectures.
  * PastSessionTableViewCell: Used in the HomeViewController to display past lectures.
+ * EmptyLiveSessionTableViewCell: Used in the HomeViewController as empty state for live sessions.
+ * EmptyPastSessionTableViewCell: Used in the HomeViewController as empty state for past sessions.

 #### Headers